revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 ```

-Calibration in RevBayes works by creating a calibration variable and fixing its value to `0.0`.
+Calibration in RevBayes works by setting the calibration variable to fixed value of `0.0`.
 You can then imagine the calibration density as a "sliding window" that assigns a probability to the fixed point of zero.
-The position of the sliding calibration density depends on the age of the targetted clade.
-In our case, the fixed point of `0.0` will always be greater than the lower bound of `0.0 - age_ingroup`, because clades always have positive ages.
-The fixed point `0.0` will be less than the upper bound of `6.3 - age_ingroup` only when `age_ingroup < 6.3`.
-When `age_ingroup > 6.3`, then the fixed point `0.0 > 6.3 - age_ingroup` and the prior density will assign probability zero to the node age constraint being satisfied.
+The position of this sliding window depends on the difference between the clade's age and relative to the window.
+In our case, the fixed point of `0.0` will always be greater than the lower bound of `calib_lower := 0.0 - age_ingroup`, because clades always have positive ages.
+The fixed point `0.0` will be less than the upper bound of `calib_upper := 6.3 - age_ingroup` only when `age_ingroup < 6.3`.
+When `age_ingroup > 6.3`, then the fixed value of `calib_clade > 6.3 - age_ingroup` and the prior density will assign probability zero to the node age constraint being satisfied.
 Phylogenetic trees that violate the node age constraint will always be discarded and never appear in the posterior sample.
+Learn more about divergence time estimation using node age calibrations in RevBayes through this tutorial: [link](https://github.com/revbayes/revbayes_tutorial/blob/master/tutorial_TeX/RB_DivergenceTime_Calibration_Tutorial/RB_DivergenceTime_Calibration_Tutorial.pdf).

 {% figure phy_calib %}
 <img src="figures/kadua_calibration.png" width="700">